AndresPin0/Real-Time-Spanish-Sign-Language-Recognition/README.md

 ## Dataset Access

 Due to the large size of the datasets, they are not included directly in this repository.
-Instead, you can:

-1. Download them manually from the Kaggle links above
+Instead, you can download them manually from the Kaggle links above
-2. Use the automated download script provided in `download_datasets.py`

 Place the downloaded datasets in the following structure:
 ```